Drive (2011 film): Plot

-At the auto shop, Shannon offers to hide the money, but the Driver declines.
-He tracks Cook to a strip club and threatens to kill him.
-Cook reveals that Nino was behind the robbery.
-The Driver calls him, offering to give back the money in exchange for being left out of the affair.
-Nino dismisses his offer, instead sending a hitman to the Driver and Irene's apartment building.
-The Driver tells an angry Irene about his involvement with her husband's death.
-When the pair enter an elevator, the Driver notices the hitman.
-He kisses Irene and then brutally stomps the hitman to death, horrifying Irene.
-Knowing that someone must have leaked the Driver's whereabouts for Nino to know his address, the Driver confronts Shannon, who reveals that he called Bernie to tell him about the money, in the process also unwittingly mentioning Irene.
-A furious Driver tells Shannon to flee, warning that Nino will surely now hunt them both.
+Shannon offers to hide the money, but Driver declines.
+Interrogating Cook at a strip club, he learns that Nino was behind the robbery.
+The Driver calls Nino and offers to return the money in exchange for peace.
+However, Nino instead sends a hitman to the Driver and Irene's apartment building.
+The Driver tells an angry Irene about his involvement with her husband's death, and they enter the elevator, not realizing the hitman is in it.
+Noticing the man's gun, the Driver kisses Irene goodbye.
+He subdues and brutally stomps the hitman to death in front of a horrified Irene.

-At his pizzeria, Nino reveals to Bernie that a low-level Philadelphia mobster from the Italian "East Coast mob" stashed the money at the pawn shop with plans to use the money to set up a new operation.
-Since anyone tied to the robbery could lead the East Coast Italian Mafia to them, they need to kill everyone involved.
-He convinces Bernie to follow his plan.
-Bernie murders Cook, as he is the sole witness to their agreement.
-After Shannon refuses to divulge the whereabouts of the Driver at the auto shop, Bernie slashes his forearm with a straight razor, killing him.
+The Driver confronts Shannon, who reveals that he called Bernie about the money and unwittingly mentioned Irene.
+Furious, the Driver tells Shannon to flee, as Nino will surely hunt them both.
+Nino reveals to Bernie that a low-level Philadelphia mobster stashed the money at the pawn shop to set up a new operation.
+Anyone tied to the robbery must be killed, as they could lead the East Coast mob to Nino and Bernie.

-Enraged and agonized at finding Shannon's corpse at the auto shop, the Driver disguises himself with a rubber stuntman's mask, follows Nino from the pizzeria to the Pacific Coast Highway and rams his car onto a beach.
-The Driver chases Nino towards the ocean and drowns him.
-He calls Irene and tells her that he will not return, also letting her know that she and Benicio were the best part of his life.
-The Driver meets Bernie, who promises that Irene will be safe in exchange for the money.
-Upon giving him the money, Bernie stabs him in the stomach before the Driver pulls out his own knife and stabs Bernie to death.
-The Driver manages to escape, while Bernie's corpse lies in the parking lot next to the cash.
+Bernie murders Cook.
+When Shannon refuses to divulge the Driver's whereabouts, Bernie fatally slashes Shannon's forearm with a straight razor.
+The Driver discovers Shannon's corpse at the auto shop.
+He disguises himself with a rubber stuntman's mask and follows Nino from the pizzeria to the Pacific Coast Highway.
+He rams Nino's car onto a beach, then drowns him in the ocean.
+He calls Irene and tells her that he will not return, explaining that she and Benicio were the best part of his life.

+The Driver meets with Bernie, who promises that Irene will be safe in exchange for the money.
+At the Driver's car, Bernie stabs him in the stomach, but he stabs Bernie to death and manages to drive away, leaving Bernie's corpse and the money behind.
 Irene knocks on the Driver's apartment door and walks away when no one answers.
-Although severely wounded, the Driver drives into the night.
+Although wounded, the Driver drives into the night.